Did you know that shampoos isn’t the only way to wash your hair?

 6. No-Rinse shampoo

-These are real shampoos that work without using water.
+These shampoos work without using water.
 You don’t need to wet your hair before application and you don’t need to rinse out.
 Because their formula is a lot more runnier than your normal shampoos, there is no need to use water to make it foam.
-Apply the shampoo on your dry hair until it becomes wet.
+All you have to do is apply the shampoo on your dry hair until it becomes wet.
 Massage the scalp to make it lather.
 Wipe out the foam with a towel.
-No-rinse shampoos allow you to wash your hair everywhere.
-They are a great way to clean your hair every once in a while, but they don’t work as well as regular shampoos.
-In fact, after a while some build up will occur to your hair.
+They are a great way to clean your hair on-the-go, but they don’t work as well as regular shampoos.

 7. Homemade recipes